northernjamie/imd-lava-lamps/README.md

 # IMD Lava Lamp Plots

-The repo contains the data and r script to make 'lava lamp plots' by administrative geography, using the Indices of Deprivation data published by the Minisry for Housing, Communities and Local Government.
+The repo contains the data and r script to make 'lava lamp plots' by administrative geography, using the Indices of Deprivation data published by the Ministry for Housing, Communities and Local Government.

 ![Lava Lamp Plots](https://github.com/northernjamie/imd-lava-lamps/blob/master/laimd.png)
 ## Getting Started

 Feel free to clone this repo into a new project to open in RStudio.

-The file Working_Script.R has the code needed to generate the plots.
+The file [Working_Script.R](https://github.com/northernjamie/imd-lava-lamps/blob/master/Working_Script.R) has the code needed to generate the plots.
 I've annotated this file as best I can, without overdoing it.

+To make this, I:

+* Got LSOA deprivation data from OpenDataCommunities
+* Got LA deprivation data from OpenDataCommunities
+* Got a lookup file from Office for National Statistics
+* Matched the data so that I had a single dataframe with lsoa, lsoa deprivation rank, la, la name, la deprivation rank
+* Calculated the vingtiles of each lsoa (1 - 20)
+* Plotted this as a violin plot using ggplot2 in R

 Supporting data is available in the data folder.